computer-geek64/alrt/README.md

-# ALRT: When Danger Arises, Stay Connected
+# ALRT: When Danger Arises, Stay Connected :exclamation: :fire_engine::dash:

 *SwampHacks VI Hackathon*
 ### ALRT (Automated Life Rescue Tracker) is an application that aims to tackle the challenge of finding victims of natural disasters when weather conditions cause power and connection loss.
 By implementing 2 custom APIs, a sophisticated webscraping algorithm, a linear regression model, live updating weather and location databases, and a multitude of other cutting-edge technologies. ###